affansyedmuhammad/DevTrack/README.md

 # DevTrack – Developer Feature Assignment System

-DevTrack is a web-based ticketing and feature assignment system for managing and tracking tasks within software development teams.
-The system allows product managers to create, assign, and monitor tasks while enabling engineers and QA testers to update and track their progress on these tasks.
+DevTrack is a web-based task managment tool for managing and tracking tasks within software development teams.

 ## Table of Contents